• Skip to main content

 📃Ingredients notes and substitutions

-• Peanut butter - Can be substituted with other nut butters like cashew butter, almond butter or hazelnut butter.
-To make this nut-free, use seed butter like tahini or sunflower seed butter.
+• Peanut butter - Can be substituted with other nut butter, such as almond or cashew butter.
+Tahini will also work.

 🔪How to make